pianomanx/Clover/README.md

 You will not be able to reproduce the 'svn' branch using 'git svn clone'.
 Something has changed in git svn or the Clover repo since the al3xtjames fork was created on github.
 If you wish to have a copy of the svn branch with a connection to the svn repo, start with the 'base_git-svn.git.zip' that you find in this project.

-To use it:

-- download the base_git-svn.git.zip file from bitbucket
+To use it, download the base_git-svn.git.zip file from bitbucket (https://bitbucket.org/RehabMan/clover/downloads/base_git-svn.git.zip), then unzip into a folder of your choice.

-- unzip it

 Now you will have a copy of the 'svn' branch, but it is not up-to-date with current svn (it is Clover r4200).
 You will notice that remote 'origin' points to 'https://github.com/al3xtjames/Clover' (you can see with 'git remote -v').

 At this point, you can add other remotes, merge, and/or use git-svn rebase.